 This band of Germans rose from the ashes to capture the quintessence of progressive, highly technical death metal music.
-While Necrophagist were considered the band that was unique in this respect, Obscura did them one better - partially because virtuosos Christian Muenzner and Hannes Grossman both left Necrophagist and ended up joining this band.
-Omnivium takes enormous influences from both technical/progressive as well as neo-classic music, and the result is their most seriously complex, ambitious death metal album to date.
+While Necrophagist were considered the band that was unique in this respect, Obscura did them one better, partially because virtuosos Christian Muenzner and Hannes Grossman both left Necrophagist and ended up joining this band.
+Omnivium takes enormous influences from both technical/progressive as well as neoclassical music and the result is one of the most seriously complex, ambitious metal albums to date.

-A warning to any prospective listeners, you have to give this album several chances.
-Multi-layered guitar parts, odd-time signatures as well as some of the most virtuosic guitar solos you'll ever hear, this record is full of tricks.
-Unlike many bands, Obscura are not shy about revealing their influences, with "Ocean Gateways" being a very good example of a Morbid Angel style track, and "Primal Dawn" taking a thing or two from Emperor/Ihsahn, and of course you have the counterpoint influences from Sebastian Bach.
+A warning to any prospective listeners - you have to give this album several chances.
+Multi-layered guitar parts and odd-time signatures as well as some of the most virtuoso guitar solos you'll ever hear, this record is full of tricks.
+Unlike many bands, Obscura are not shy about revealing their influences, with "Ocean Gateways" being a very good example of a Morbid Angel-style track and "Primal Dawn" taking a thing or two from Emperor/Ihsahn, and of course you have the counterpoint influences from Sebastian Bach.

-Also, this album is quite different from Cosmogenesis, a change that for me, is quite welcomed.
-The blast beats and rapid fire palm muted riffs have not disappeared, for the most part - the band sticks to about 50% of its formula from Cosmogenesis.
-However, the riffs and melodies are incredibly 'epic', a sound consistent with the theme of the album.
-This is after all, inspired by Friedrich Schelling's work, whom Kummerer cites as being a big influence for this album - so you could see how Omnivium is an attempt to capture this grandiose, deeply intelligent conceptual basis into an album and fuse it with the music and lyrics.
+Also, this album is quite different from Cosmogenesis, a change that, for me, is quite welcome.
+The blast beats and rapid fire palm-muted riffs have not disappeared; for the most part the band sticks to about 50% of its formula from Cosmogenesis, however the riffs and melodies are incredibly 'epic', a sound consistent with the theme of the album.
+This is, after all, inspired by Friedrich Schelling's work, whom Kummerer cites as being a big influence for this album, so you could see how Omnivium is an attempt to capture this grandiose, deeply intelligent conceptual basis into an album and fuse it with the music and lyrics.
 In addition, the cheesy Cynic vocal lines have disappeared, which is a very good thing.

 For me, this record put Obscura far ahead of their American counterparts.
 Firstly, this is far more difficult to absorb.
-There are so many parts to each song, overlapping guitar pieces and bass interludes which I can imagine are extremely difficult to play live.
-This is technical music whilst remaining elegant, symphonic and actually listenable - it makes mathematical sense.
-Obscura have no real coherent song structure that limits them, every song is an attempt at something new.
+There are so many parts to each song - overlapping guitar pieces and bass interludes - which I can imagine are extremely difficult to play live.
+This is technical music whilst remaining elegant, symphonic, and actually listenable - it makes mathematical sense.
+Obscura have no real coherent song structure that limits them as every song is an attempt at something new.

 This album took me by surprise.
 Why?
 Because I usually do not follow bands such as Obscura.
 Yes, I do like Spawn of Possession and Necrophagist. . . but bands like Origin are omitted from my library.
 In a nutshell, I find a lot of tech death to be quite overrated.
 Some people call it 'wankery' tech death.
 Why am I telling you this?
 Because for a long time I thought Obscura to be one of those bands.
 I had heard Anticosmic Overload and I pretty much wrote them off as a bad Necrophagist/Death hybrid.
 Of course I was horribly wrong, because when this album came out I was curious enough to check it out.
 I was not disappointed.
 The album is far from perfect, though, which is why I don't give it a higher score.